Photography Tips

 - Slow the shutter speed to show movement.

-- Make it interesting: juxtaposition, pattern and texture, dynamic lines, color, lens flare, signs and icons, reflections, kids,
+- Make it interesting: humor, juxtaposition, pattern and texture, dynamic lines, color, lens flare, signs and icons, reflections, kids,

 - Time the best lighting: dusk/dawn for silhouettes, noon for blue ocean, etc.